-- · soft ripe or dried fruit - dairy and soya free yogurts, desserts/ice cream/custard with fruit - · rice pudding, semolina or custard made with milk substitute - milk jelly or egg custard (not suitable if your child has an egg allergy) made with milk substitute - fruit crumble made with milk and soya free margarine. - \ may contain milk - † may contain soya always check the label
+- · soft ripe or dried fruit - dairy free yogurts, desserts/ice cream/custard with fruit - · rice pudding, semolina or custard made with milk substitute - milk jelly or egg custard (not suitable if your child has an egg allergy) made with milk substitute - fruit crumble made with milk free margarine. - may contain milk

-Try making-up batches of milk and soya free meals/puddings and freezing them in ice-cube trays to allow you to serve small portions with less waste.
+Try making-up batches of milk free meals/puddings and freezing them in ice-cube trays to allow you to serve small portions with less waste.